 The latter half of the ascent is more difficult.
 The trail becomes steeper, and the trail is not in good condition in some places.
 Our kids had no problem with this section, but as you can see below, there are a lot of rocks and steps to navigate as you get closer to the Old Man.

 Once you’re below the Old Man of Storr, you need to veer off to the left or right.
 Don’t try to climb the pile of dirt and rocks just below the pinnacle — Noah went up that way, but Gabriel and I, while trying to catch up, got stuck there on one unstable rock after another.
-Be smart and stay on the trails, especially if you’re hiking the Storr with kids.
+Be smart and stay on the trails, especially if you hike to the Old Man of Storr with kids.

 And while those green hills look really inviting, they’re also very slippery if it’s been raining.
 Wear good shoes, hold your kids’ hands and take it slow if you find yourself on precarious trails.